HarrisonAllen/pebble-gbc-graphics/README.md

 ## Understanding Layers
 The Game Boy Color (and this library) use 3 layers for rendering.
 The background layer, the window layer, and the sprite layer.

+* Note: as of 1.2.0 There are 5 layers: 4 background layers and 1 sprite layer

 ![Layers](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/Mockups/Layers.png)

 [*Back to Table of Contents*](https://github.com/HarrisonAllen/pebble-gbc-graphics#table-of-contents)